 Success in youth volleyball clubs is a multi-faceted endeavor.
 While athlete performance is paramount, the role of a strong management team cannot be overstated.
 Effective HR strategies are critical to this equation.
 In a previous blog post, we discussed foundational HR elements like recruiting, training, and retaining the right team.
-Today, we focus on the financial metrics that underpin these HR decisions, particularly the cost per hour per program and its subsequent impact on employee compensation.
+Now let’s focus on the financial metrics that underpin these HR decisions, particularly the cost per hour per program and its subsequent impact on employee compensation.

 A Realistic Approach to Calculating Program Costs